Harsha2160/API_Automation/README.md

 2. Automated OTP Functionality using Twilio API.
 3. Jackson API leveraged to Post a Request.
 4. Extent Reporting Framework used to generate the Test Report.
-5. DataDriven Framework was used to create JSON Payload.
+5. DataDriven Framework with DataProvider used to create JSON Payload.
 Data was fetched from Excel Sheet.

 The following APIs have been employed: